A NEW WORD

 Premiere at the University of Kansas Film and Media Studies Graduate Symposium, February 2019

 A New Word presents viewers with a seemingly simple question: “What do you believe?”
 Participants must respond through one of several computer interfaces, one word at a time.
+As each user submits a word, their word is added to a book in front of them and the books of all other users.
 Typed words are converted to speech in real time, keystrokes are translated to organ,voice, and bell sounds, and music is generated according to the responses of visitors.
 A New Word allows for individuals to express their beliefs while a highly responsive system translates their input into a complex musical orchestration that blurs the sacred with the secular.

 “For this piece, I took a book and filled two blank pages with sacred text.
 I then erased the text.
 What remained on the pages was fragments of sacred phrases and a partially erased heading: “INSTRUCTIONS FOR BELIEVERS.”
 I covered this order or command to readers with a question: “WHAT DO YOU BELIEVE?”
 The book is presented on a computer screen and, through a keyboard, visitors respond to this question one word at a time.
 When they submit words into their book, the words appear across all other users’ screens.
 This democratic process results in an amalgam of phrases and sentences which reflects the beliefs of all those who participated.
 This process also allows individuals with little musical ability to become performers and collaborators in this space.”